-IAAB will provide transportation between Reagan National Airport and camp by bus at no additional cost for campers who specify on the application which of our bus arrival and departure blocks they prefer.
+IAAB will provide transportation between the airport and camp by bus at no additional cost for campers who specify on the application which of our bus arrival and departure blocks they prefer.
 Campers living locally may be dropped off by a parent or caregiver.
 Please do not buy your flight before being accepted into either program.
 IAAB will not be responsible for any fees you incur because you purchase your flight prior to being accepted.

-What if I prefer to fly into Dulles or BWI airport?
+What if I prefer to fly into a different airport?

 What is the camp's security policy?

 IAAB's educational programs have an immaculate record with regard to camp safety.
 IAAB staff take extra measures to ensure that campers are safe while under the care and supervision of IAAB.
 Campers are under direct supervision at all times, and are never alone during camp.
 All campers reside in single-sex dorm rooms, which are supervised by night-duty staffers and in-residence staff on each dorm floor.
 Only IAAB and camp staff have access to these facilities.
 Additionally, security routinely patrols campus buildings and is present on campus 24-hours everyday.
 Campers are only allowed off-campus in an emergency situation and only when accompanied by an IAAB or Camp Staff member.

 Additionally, IAAB will not publicize the location of camp.
 Only accepted applicants will be notified of the host location.
 Each year, IAAB adds security procedures to reflect the current climate; however, IAAB has never had any concern about the safety and security of its program.
 We add security measures because we are a cautious and intentional organization that works with youth.
 We strive to be a model organization.